CnCNet relies on your support ❤️

 Below you can find the incredible team who are responsible for developing everything around CnCNet.
 Some of the team members have provided a way to donate if you wish to say thank you to anyone individually.

-CnCNet runs on donations.
+CnCNet runs on community support.
 All our finances are managed transparently using our Open Collective page.
-With enough donations we can not only cover hosting expenses but also afford new features!
+With enough support we can not only cover hosting expenses but also afford new features!

-Please note features may take time to develop, and donations towards any feature are explicitly voluntarily, providing extra incentive for a developer to voluntarily implement the feature.
+Please note features may take time to develop, and your support towards any feature are explicitly voluntarily, providing extra incentive for a developer to voluntarily implement the feature.
 We recommend that you consult the Developer channel in our Discord server before requesting a feature.

 We would like to thank everyone who has supported CnCNet,